Updated May 2022

 The QR (Quick Response) code – a 2-dimensional, square-shaped barcode that phones can scan to retrieve information – became popular in Japan in 2002, and is now fully integrated into Japan and China’s technology culture.
-While QR codes have a track record of spotty success in the U.S., their popularity has been on the rise since Apple’s new iOS release included a built-in QR code scanner in iPhone cameras.
+While QR codes have a track record of spotty success in the U.S., their popularity has been on the rise since Apple’s iOS release included a built-in QR code scanner in iPhone cameras.
 Here’s how a few industries are incorporating QR codes into their retail merchandising strategies.

 Seamless Self-Checkout in General Retail Stores